 - Island-wide regulated species (sizes, seasons, bag limit)

-- How to accurately observe and document violations
+- How to safely and accurately observe and document violations

 - How to report information to DOCARE